Domestic Admission to Graduate Programs

-The UNC Graduate School is now accepting applications for the Summer or Fall terms of 2020 and the Spring 2021 term.
+UNC is now accepting graduate applications for the spring, summer and fall 2024 terms and the spring 2025 term.

 Admission deadlines and requirements vary by program, be sure to visit the Degrees and Programs webpage of your intended area of study for specific details.

 If you have applied to attend UNC you can check the status of your application at anytime during the application process.